 From there, her career soared as she received offers from around the world including the playgrounds of the rich and famous in the United States, France and Australia.

-She has cooked for film and pop stars, sporting greats, heads of state and royalty including Queen Elizabeth.
+She has cooked for film and pop stars, sporting greats, heads of state including two US Presidents and royalty namely Queen Elizabeth II and the King and Queen of Spain.

 After travelling the globe Alison arrived in Australia in 1988.
 She was appointed chef for the Australian Pavilion VIP Lounge at World Expo 88, where she met and fell in love with her husband, Steve.